 Upon registering for a residence hall room assignment, the student agrees to abide by the “Terms and Conditions” of the Residence Hall Contract and Handbook.

-Housing assignments for returning upperclass student are made each spring for the following fall through the Room Draw process.
+Housing assignments for returning upperclass students are made each spring for the following fall through the Room Draw process.
 Each student is entitled to one housing choice each year.
 Room and roommate(s) choice at Room Draw will be considered binding for the entire academic year unless an individual officially withdraws from Gustavus.
 Occasionally, circumstances allow for housing adjustments once a semester begins.
-All students must remain in their selected room until the end of the third week of fall semester 2014.
+All students must remain in their selected room until the end of the third week of fall semester.

-There will be a housing freeze between Room Draw and September 19, 2014.
-In addition, there is a room freeze in effect the first and last three weeks of every term.
-Students who fail to abide by the room change freeze or who intentionally violate the room draw process guidelines will be referred to the Gustavus conduct process for disciplinary action.
-The consequence of which is that each person involved (all roommates) in the violation will receive an automatic fine of $100 plus the removal of their names from the computer randomizing process used in room draw for the following year.
+There will be a housing freeze between Room Draw and September 25, 2015.
+Students who fail to abide by the room change freeze or who intentionally violate the Room Draw process guidelines will be referred to the Gustavus conduct process for disciplinary action.
+The consequence of which is that each person involved (all roommates) in the violation will receive an automatic fine of $100 plus the removal of their names from the computer randomizing process used in Room Draw for the following year.
 These names will automatically be assigned the last drawing times for returning students who paid the $500 fall registration payment.
 If the student who violates the Room Draw process is a senior or who will be living off-campus the following year, an additional fine will be assessed rather than a change in Room Draw number status.

 Any student who has paid the pre-registration fee and who is officially registered as “full-time” for fall classes on campus may hold a space for the following term with the roommate of his/her choice.
 The specific procedures for fall housing signup will be announced during the spring semester.